ventinus/event-scheduler/README.md

 - profile page
   - delete profile
   - ~~improve ui for listing events to show more fields (cards?)~~
-  - make custom queries for getting events on and after a date and events before a date
+- ~~make custom queries for getting events on and after a date and events before a date~~
-- enforce only future events can be created/updated
+- ~~enforce only events in the near future can be created/updated~~
 - pre-populate new event form data with profile data

+### P2

+- backend validation
+  - enforce 1 pending or approved event per day
+  - enforce only events in the near future can be created
+  - past events cannot be modified

 ## Available Scripts